wp-plugins/slate-admin-theme/readme.txt

 == Description ==

-Slate provides a clean, simplified design for your WordPress Admin area.
+Slate provides a clean, simplified design for your WordPress 4.0 Admin area.

+Not compatible with any version before 4.0.

 == Installation ==